Ayiwoma/SQL-Project/README.md

 In carrying out this project I aim to do the following

-1. Answer questions asked about this data
+1. Answer questions asked about this data and present this in the best possible way

-2. Generate my own questions from the data supplied.
+2. Generate my own questions from the data supplied to

 3. Cleaning the data, which includes filling columns where the data is null, checking for duplicates in all the tables created.

-4. Show the relevant of this data to supply the answers to question to help this business to thrive
+4. Show the relevance of this data to supply the answers to question to help a business make decisions.

 ## Process
 ### (your step 1)